-Dr. Charles Cameron Bell was born on the 14th of June, 1875 in Chatham Ontario.
+Dr. Charles Cameron Bell was born in Chatham on the 14th of June, 1875.
 His father was Judge Archibald Bell and his mother was the former Elizabeth Cameron.
-He was the eldest of 4 children, including his siblings, Annie, George and Margret.
-In 1911, the family was living at 3 Stanley Ave., in Chatham.
-Dr. Bell was a gifted student and he attended a local public school and Chatham Collegiate Institute (C.C.I.)
-High School.
+Dr. Bell was the eldest of 4 children and his siblings were; Annie Hope Bell, George Arthur Bell and Margaret Evelyn Bell.
+In 1911, the Bell family was living at 3 Stanley Ave., in Chatham.
+Dr. Bell was a gifted student and he attended a local public school and Chatham Collegiate Institute (C.C.I.).

-Dr. Bell married Grace MacDonald on the 3rd of February, 1904 at the bride’s parents residence, on Raleigh Street in Chatham.
-She was born on the 13th of January, 1878 in Chatham, the daughter of Hugh MacDonald and the former Ellen Gill.
-Her father was a merchant in Chatham.
-Mrs. Bell had a younger brother Roland.
-Mrs. MacDonald was an outstanding student herself and earned a gold medal at C.C.I.
-Mrs. Bell attended the University of Toronto in 1900 and graduated with her B.A.
+Dr. Bell married Grace McDonald on the 3rd of February, 1904 at the bride’s parents residence on Raleigh Street in Chatham.
+Mrs. Bell was born in Chatham on the 13th of January, 1878.
+She the eldest of 2 children born to Hugh McDonald and the former Ellen Maria Gill.
+Her father was a merchant in Chatham and her sibling was her brother Roland Gill McDonald.
+Mrs. Bell was an outstanding student herself and earned a gold medal at C.C.I.
+She attended the University of Toronto and graduated with a B.A. in 1900.
 Upon returning from their honeymoon, they resided on William Street in Chatham.

 From 1905 to 1908, Dr. and Mrs. Bell lived in Australia and New Zealand.
 Their son, Archibald MacDonald Bell was born on the 20th of August, 1906 in Grafton, N.S.W.
 Australia.
+Incidentally Dr. Bell’s uncle, Dr. Malcolm Leslie Cameron lived in Grafton during the time Dr. and Mrs. Bell lived in Grafton.
 After returning from Australia they settled again in Chatham.
-Their daughter Sheila Margaret was born in Chatham on the 2nd of March, 1913.
+Their daughter Sheila Margaret Bell was born in Chatham on the 2nd of March, 1913.

-Dr. Bell served during World War I as the Director of Medical Services for Western Ontario District in London, Ontario.
-It is reported that Dr. Bell retired from medicine after the war.
-He continued to be involved in the community, by serving as Honorary President of the Chatham Horticultural Society, Chairman of the Chatham Kent Museum Board and he belonged to the Kent Nature Club.
+Dr. Bell was involved in the community by serving as Honorary President of the Chatham Horticultural Society, Chairman of the Chatham Kent Museum Board and he belonged to the Kent Nature Club.
 Dr. Bell was also a 50 year member of the Wellington Lodge No 46 A.F. & A.M.

-*Dr. Bell is also featured on the Gathering Our Heroes website.
+*Dr. Charles Cameron Bell is also featured on the Gathering Our Heroes website.

-**Dr. William R. Hall also appears on the Chatham-Kent Physician Tribute website.
+****Mrs. Bell’s brother, Dr. Malcolm Leslie Cameron also appears on the Chatham-Kent Physician Tribute website.